bozdaglab/MultiGEOmics/README.md

     └── labels.pkl
 ```
 ### 3. File Naming Convention and Omics Order
 The dataset files must be named based on the omics types, and their names (excluding file extensions) should exactly match the entries in **`model_config.py`**.
-Here are some example dataset configurations:
+Here is an example:
 ```text
 TCGA_BRCA = ["meth", "mirna", "expression"]
 ```
-This represents the flow of data types from meth (methylation) to mirna (miRNA) and then to expression (mRNA).
+This represents the flow of omics types in TCGA_BRCA from meth (methylation) to mirna (miRNA) and then to expression (mRNA).

 ### To run the code
 ```shell script